Business growth is a good thing.

 - Sellotape has been swapped for paper tape.

 - Individually wrapped plastic wrapped thank you chocolates or lollies have been swapped for stainless steel pegs.
 Lucy, our oldest daughter is the inspiration behind this and has started selling pegs to help pay for her ballet (and hopefully horse riding) lessons.
+(Changed to refillable ball point pens with Covid supply chain issues – usually NOT individually wrapped but again Covid)

 How can our customers get on board?